Skip to content

 1. Summary

-Use case: Quick overview, parallel analysis task planning
+Use case: Quick overview, parallel analysis task planning, first call on any changeset.

 Output: